The Abodus Student Living Team

 The rapid spread of the Coronavirus has left us all in a state of uncertainty; uncertainty for our health, our future, and the safety of those around us.
 In this period of uncertainty we've been told that home is the safest place for us all, and that's why Abodus remains steadfast in its belief that continuing to provide a home for our thousands of residents from around the world, is the best way for us to support our students through such an anxious and challenging period in their lives.

-Abodus operates on the philosophy that living with us is about 'more than just a room', it's about a community and being part of a wider student experience.
-Abodus's doors remain open, and we're here to support our residents, both current and future, in any way we can.
+Abodus operates on the philosophy that living with us is about 'more than just a room', it is about a community and being part of a wider student experience.
+Abodus's doors remain open, and we are here to support our residents, both current and future, in any way we can.

 The UK Government has updated its guidance for students that may need to return to their accommodation to collect their personal belongings.
-Abodus are ensuring the additional safety measures are in place, we will be issuing guidelines on Tuesday 26th May 2020, our intention is to have everything in place to allow student to return from Wednesday 27th May.
+Abodus are ensuring the additional safety measures are in place, we will be issuing guidelines by Thursday 29th May 2020, our intention is to have everything in place to allow student to return from Friday 29th May.
 Students that were approved for tenancy release should refer to the tenancy release terms and conditions.

-If your return requires travel from outside of England and are unable to return to collect your items before, please contact your site team.
+If your return requires travel from outside of England and are unable to return to collect your items before, please contact your onsite team for guidance.

 The Abodus response